 - being seen, heard and valued

-- improved sense of self
+- more grounded sense of self

 - creative expression and risk taking

-- fun and laughter (it is worth saying these again)
+- fun and laughter (it is worth saying these again!)

 Sandi has been teaching dance since 1992.
 She has a diverse experience of teaching classes and facilitating creative workshops.
 She has taught at primary, secondary and tertiary levels – and within private dance schools.